starkinfra/sdk-dotnet/README.md

 }
 ```

-## Get a pix reversal
+## Get a PixReversal

-After its creation, information on a pix reversal may be retrieved by its id.
+After its creation, information on a PixReversal may be retrieved by its id.
 Its status indicates whether it has been paid.

 ```c#
 using System;